 Price Lake is on the Blue Ridge Parkway south of Blowing Rock and just north of Grandfather Mountain.
-Either of two lakeshore overlooks is a potential starting point.
-The Boone Fork Overlook is reached by a spur road at Milepost 297.2.
-Price Lake Overlook is at Milepost 296.7 (where canoe rentals are available).
+Two lakeshore overlooks are great potential starting points.
+Boone Fork Overlook is reached by a spur road at Milepost 297.2.
+Price Lake Overlook is at Milepost 296.7 (where boat rentals are available).
 At times a steep hill on the Parkway is gated between Blowing Rock and Price Lake so you might have to reach it from the south via US 221.

 Start at the southern end of the Boone Fork Overlook by the trail map sign to descend a wheelchair-accessible ramp behind the boat rental building.
-The first 0.7 mile of this trail is level and wheelchair accessible to fishing spots on the lake and Boone Fork Creek.
+The first 0.7 miles of this trail are level and wheelchair accessible (a damaged bridge limits this access currently) to fishing spots on the lake and Boone Fork Creek.

 The trail winds through rhododendron and away from the lakeshore to cross a bridge over Cold Prong.
-The trail crosses a boggy area on a long and level boardwalk at about 0.5 mile through a scenic high elevation forest.
-The path crosses a longer bridge over the lake's main source, Boone Fork.
-The trail emerges on the lakeshore opposite the boat launch at an accessible lakeside fishing deck (photo above right).
-This 1.0-mile or so out-and-back hike is one of the Parkway's best for the wheelchair-bound, the elderly and beginning or very young cross-country skiers or hikers.
+The trail crosses a boggy area on a long and level boardwalk at about 0.5 miles through a scenic high-elevation forest.
+The path crosses a bridge over the lake's main source, Boone Fork.
+The trail emerges on the lakeshore opposite the boat launch at an accessible lakeside fishing deck.
+This 1.0-mile or so out-and-back hike is one of the Parkway's best for the wheelchair-bound, the elderly, and beginning or very young cross-country skiers or hikers.

 From here, around the lake to the Parkway, the trail is a woodsy and quiet walk around the longest arm of the lake.
 The trail turns right along the end of the lake and climbs a little through a rhododendron before descending back to the lakeshore.
 This prong of the lake constricts to a marshy area and the feeder stream of Laurel Creek.